TamaMcGlinn/DoBots/README.md

 ![picture of my numpad with icons stuck on the keys](demo_pictures/keyboard_stickers.png)

-Note I don't have loop and end loop key stickers yet, for the 0 and . keys.
-If you want to make a printable design, I would welcome a Pull Request.
+Note I don't have loop and end loop key stickers yet, for the [ and ] keys.
+Unfortunately, mapping these to numpad0 and numpad . doesn't work.
+If you want to make a printable design for these stickers, I would welcome a Pull Request.

 ## Controls